github/developer.github.com/content/guides/index.md

 ---
-title: Development Guides | GitHub API
+title: Development guides | GitHub API
 layout: guides
 ---

-# Development Guides
+# Development guides

 This section of the documentation is intended to get you up-and-running with real-world GitHub API applications.
 We'll cover everything you need to know, from